 "Your days of terror ends here," the defiant Eon Pokemon declared, the tone of fear absent from his voice.
 "It was bad enough you decided to devastate the humans that reside in this peaceful settlement, but you did not choose to let my faithful species live in peace and attempted to subvert our haven to your own desires."

 "And you think you can stop me, you foolish insect?" the virus mocked in a diabolical voice, eager for another fresh kill.
-"I've slain dozens of your own kind, and you along with your pathetic wife, will be next!
+"I've slain dozens of your own kind, and you along with your pathetic mate, will be next!
 You will all be food and slaves for my bidding!
 Arceus may have repelled our invasion, but he won't save you here!"

 Coughing, the one Latios that withstood the invader's assault smirked through a bloodied face.
 "I don't need Lord Arceus's assistance.
 If I don't stop you, he will ensure you will exist on with the worst form of punishment possible."

 "Just try to buy your time, you fleshling of an insect.
 With every moment you stall, you give me the opportunity to become even more powerful than I already am."
+He licked his lips in delight before taking another bite from the slain Latios before spitting out the decorative armor he had chewed off from the flesh of the deceased legendary.

 The lone Latios's heart raced with fright and anxiety.
 He didn't fear about his own life, for he expected to die on the battlefield along with his other comrades in arms who were all slaughtered by the cruel tentacles and hands of this vile monstrosity from the cosmos.
 What he feared for was the well-being of his beautiful and kindhearted mate.
 She bore the children of the future and was already ten months pregnant with her offspring, and the lone male Eon dragon wasn't about to let his love or his future successors die in vain like this.
 He promised himself that he would not back down, no matter what the circumstance.